Fantasy Football Week 3: DeMarco Murray improving, but Rob Kelly shouldn't be in your lineup in latest injury report roundup

 Catch up on all of the latest injury updates before Week 3 of the NFL season kicks off.

 Two weeks' worth of games have already taken their toll, leaving a multitude of notable injuries heading into Week 3.
 A pair of quarterbacks remain sidelined, while the statuses of several prominent skill players remain somewhat up in the air heading into Sunday's action.

-Here's a closer look at where the fantasy-relevant walking wounded stand for Week 3:
+Here's a closer look at where the Fantasy-relevant walking wounded stand for Week 3:

 QUARTERBACKS